dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Many of life's failures are people who did not realize how close they were to success when they gave up.**
+**Plenty of people miss their share of happiness, not because they never found it, but because they didn't stop to enjoy it.**

-Thomas A. Edison
+William Feather